psychemedia/pentrich-uprising/notes/vf-vfringe-anywhens-show-v1.md

 And so they went free.

-At this point, you may be wondering what happened to the "purseman", who had been charged with bringing the money collected at the meeting to help pay the way — for the food and the accommodation — of the petitioners as thy went alonfg the march?
+At this point, you may be wondering what happened to the "purseman", who had been charged with bringing the money collected at the meeting to help pay the way — for the food and the accommodation — of the petitioners as they went along the march?

 Well, the story as I've heard it tell, was that a pretty penny in funds was raised.
 But that when he'd set off to catch up with the marchers, he'd taken a wrong turn and got lost.
 And only returned when the money had been spent...